LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-31-How-to-take-off-scam-website.md

 But you can legally take down the site and report the phishing email used.

-This blog was inspired by the Darknet Daries episode [Magecart](https://darknetdiaries.com/episode/52/) with interviewee Yonathan Klijnsma.
+This blog was inspired by the Darknet Daries episode [Magecart](https://darknetdiaries.com/episode/52/) with interviewee Yonathan Klijnsma and Youtube video by [ThioJoe](https://youtu.be/0fIUiv9-UFk)

 ## Step 1: Find out what we need to target (DO NOT make this personal!)